 Observations During Recent Low and High Water Levels

 In 1999, water levels dropped below the long-term mean, and remained below historic norms for 14 years.
-During this time period, we sampled wetlands to determine their ecosystem health using a suite of ecological indices.
+During this time period, the McMaster team sampled wetlands to determine their ecosystem health using a suite of ecological indices.
 During this low-water period (2003 to 2009), submergent and emergent plants migrated lakeward, while meadow species migrated towards the shoreline and colonized the previously submerged land.
 Within 10 years, the meadow and upland species like pine trees had become firmly established, and in some cases, where rock sills prevented water of Georgian Bay from flooding the wetland, aquatic habitats simply dried up.
-Just as suddenly, however, water levels rose above the long-term mean beginning in 2014 and have remained high over the past two years.
-We took advantage of this rebounding in water level and re-sampled many of the same wetlands in 2015 and 2016.
-Majority of the 50 wetlands we have visited are still in very good health, as indicated by the Water Quality Index (WQI) scores, that consider the relative amount of naturally occurring primary nutrients, water turbidity and planktonic algae in water samples, and the Wetland Macrophyte Index (WMI) scores, that consider the presence of pollution intolerant plant species.
+Just as suddenly, however, water levels rose above the long-term mean beginning in 2014 and have remained high through 2019.
+For the first few years, a majority of the 50 wetlands visited were still in very good health, as indicated by the Water Quality Index (WQI) scores, that consider the relative amount of naturally occurring primary nutrients, water turbidity and planktonic algae in water samples, and the Wetland Macrophyte Index (WMI) scores, that consider the presence of pollution intolerant plant species.
 Although the mean Wetland Fish Index (WFI) scores were still indicating “Very Good” status for wetlands, they had significantly declined whereas the WQI scores had significantly increased.
-We attribute this discrepancy to the effect of increased water level on the catch efficiency of fykenets.
+The McMaster team attributes this discrepancy to the effect of increased water level on the catch efficiency of fykenets.

 Non-native Invasive Species